igor-starostenko/report_factory/README.md

 ---

-To view an existing RSpec report:
+To view an existing RSpec reports within a project:

 _GET_  `/api/v1/projects/:project_name/reports/rspec/:id`

+### Reports

+To return all reports:

+_GET_  `/api/v1/reports`

+---

+To get all RSpec reports:

+_GET_  `/api/v1/reports/rspec`

+## License

+The application is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).